+Processing

 Refine

+Recycling

-The production rate (tons of nodules per hour) is set to more than double yielding a yearly extraction of 11.2 Mt nodules (wet)2
+The production rate (tons of nodules per hour) is set to more than double yielding a yearly extraction of 11.2 Mt nodules (wet)

+Extraction

+Processina

+Refine

+Recycling

 Case 2 - Processing of metals - manganese

 Eramet has invested in environmentally-friendly technology, making it a leader in sustainable manganese production Eramet Norway is owned by the French mining and metallurgy group, Eramet.
-They focus on environmentally friendly practices and has made investments in environmental filters, a cleansing facility for heavy metals, energy recycling, and a water purification facility1.
+They focus on environmentally friendly practices and has made investments in environmental filters, a cleansing facility for heavy metals, energy recycling, and a water purification facility.
 The advanced refining process is monitored closely using a control system to ensure sustainable processing and high-quality output.
 The world's most environmentally friendly manganese production for use in steel Eramet Norway has a long history in the production of manganese alloys and is a leader in the smelting and refining of these alloys.
 They operate three processing plants in Norway - in Porsgrunn, Kvinesdal and Sauda and is a part of Eramet's Manganese Alloys Activity which also includes plants in France, USA and Gabon.
 Eramet Group owns the major part in Comilog's world-leading (volume) mine in Gabon The facility in Sauda has two 40 MW furnaces and a refining facility and is one of the largest in the world.
 The main raw materials are manganese ore, reducing agents (coke) and Si-sources, mainly coming from foreign/global suppliers (except Si-sources).
 The company uses clean, renewable hydroelectric power and is the world's most environmentally friendly manganese producer.
-They have an ambitious climate roadmap and is already actively working on projects to replace fossil reductants (coke) with biocarbon and to run a pilot on CO_2 capture to prepare a future CCS facility to be installed before 2030.
-Case 3 - Processing of metals - sulfides
+They have an ambitious climate roadmap and is already actively working on projects to replace fossil reductants (coke) with biocarbon and to run a pilot on CO2 capture to prepare a future CCS facility to be installed before 2030.

+Case 3 - Processing of metals - sulfides NIKKELVERK

 In 2019, Nikkelverk had a yearly capacity of 39 000 metric tons of copper and 5 000 metric tons of cobalt.
-Glencore Nikkelverk produces high purity nickel, copper, and cobalt from sulfide material.
+Simplified value chain Processing Refine Recycling Glencore Nikkelverk produces high purity nickel, copper, and cobalt from sulfide material.
 Nikkelverk is a highly technological company and the environmental, energy, and process technologies used makes it one of the most effective and technologically advanced refineries in the world.
 The Glencore Nikkelverk facility in Kristiansand is currently developing new methods of electrolysis to produce nickel, cobalt, and copper.
 The new process is heavily automated, which helps to reduces the energy consumption.
-Additionally, the resulting products will be more fitting for use in battery production1.
-Production capacity 2019
+Additionally, the resulting products will be more fitting for use in battery production.
+Production capacity 2019 Extraction 92 000 MT COBALT 5 000 MT 39 000 SULPHURIC ACID 115 000 MT

-Sustainable production of high-purity rare earth elements (REEs) has the potential to help reduce Europe's dependance on imports of REE and significantly reduce CO2-emissions associated with the production REEtec Photo: REEtec Case 4 - Processing of REE metals in Norway Processing of rare earth elements within the Herøya Industrial Park REEtec is a technology company that has successfully scaled its technology from the laboratory to industrial production.
+Case 4 - Processing of REE metals in Norway Processing of rare earth elements within the Herøya Industrial Park REEtec is a technology company that has successfully scaled its technology from the laboratory to industrial production.
 In 2019, they started operating an industrial scale demonstration unit at Herøya Industrial Park.
 The technology they use has a high efficiency and a competitive cost structure.
 Because they are able to recover and reuse most of the consumables in the production process at a low energy demand it is also an environmentally friendly approach.